rth/vtext/README.md

 ## License

-vtext is released under the BSD 3-clause license.
+vtext is released under the [Apache License, Version 2.0](./LICENSE).